robogus/hello-world/README.md

 # hello-world
 Hello there.
 I'm Rob and I am learning Data Science.
+I like Python.